 As an Amazon Associate I earn from qualifying purchases.
-If you click on an Amazon item here and purchase it, I get a small referral fee (average for me is $10-15/month).
+If you click on an Amazon item on one of my pages and purchase it, I get a small referral fee (average income from the links on my website is less than $10/month).

 Air Compressor: This little 12V package is useful for checking and topping up tires on my trailer and my truck.
 It’s crazy powerful, but it’s not crazy big either.
 Clips onto the car battery for power.
 I don’t use it a lot, but when I need it, I have it.